 Villanova has an outstanding placement record.
 Students who have completed the Ph.D. in our program are listed below, with their current positions and dissertation titles.

 Michael Olson, Ph.D.
-2013, One year Lecturer, Loyola University Chicago, "Kant's Transcendental and Metaphysical Idealism"
+2013, Lecturer, (fixed term, 3 years, begins Jan 2015) Macquarie University, "Kant's Transcendental and Metaphysical Idealism"

 Rebecca Steiner Goldner, Ph.D.
 2013, (tenure-track), St. John's College, Annapolis, MD.
 "Lived Flesh: Touch and Embodiment in Aristotle's de Anima"